What is FemSeven Conti?

 Is FemSeven Conti the same as FemSeven Sequi?

-FemSeven Conti and FemSeven Sequi are similar in that they work the same way using the same active ingredients.
+FemSeven Conti and FemSeven Sequi (now discontinued) are similar in that they work the same way using the same active ingredients.
 However, the hormone schedule they use and who they’re for are slightly different.

 FemSeven Sequi uses a sequential method to tackle menopause symptoms and it’s used by women who are menopausal but still get irregular periods (‘perimenopausal’).
 It consists of two patches used separately in two phases.

-Phase two: use the progesterone patch for the last two weeks, replacing it weekly
+Phase two: use the combined oestrogen and progestogen patch for the last two weeks, replacing it weekly.

 At the end of phase two, you will usually get a bleed.